 Support what they Learned in the Classroom

-Take a couple minutes to scan over any classwork they bring home before helping them with homework.
+Make sure you're constantly referencing any materials that your kids teacher made available to them.
 If your teacher has your child learning to write with a specific type of pencil at school, buy a pack for them to use at home.
 If your kids’ teacher is presenting material in a certain way, stick to that method at home too.
 This is particularly true for math topics.
 You may think you’re helping them to understand a new topic, but learning too many methods all at once is very confusing, and can ultimately hinder their progress.

-Homework doesn’t have to be a struggle, and these tips can certainly help your afternoons run more smoothly.
+Homework and homeschooling don't have to be a struggle, and these tips can certainly help your days run more smoothly.
 Which methods work best for you and your family?
 Tell us in the comment section below!